 Another area to address to improve search engine rankings is off-page SEO, also referred to as off-site SEO.
 Off-page optimization is important to search engines because it sends the signal that your website is popular or trusted by others.

-• nofollow: A “nofollow” attribute does the opposite.
-It tells the search engine not to use the link for crawling and indexing or ranking.
-Google usually follows this directive, but now thinks of this as a “hint” about what to do with the link and may choose to ignore the attribute.
-Historically, most user-generated content, paid links, and links sites of questionable authority used this attribute, though a few new ones have been added.
+- nofollow: A “nofollow” attribute does the opposite.
+It tells the search engine not to use the link for crawling, indexing, or ranking.
+Google usually follows this directive but now thinks of this as a “hint” about what to do with the link and may choose to ignore the attribute.
+Historically, most user-generated content, paid links, and link sites of questionable authority used this attribute, though a few new ones have been added.

 Audit Your Backlinks